Stryper: Musical style

-Music and image
+for presentation, "searing metallic guitar licks, power ballads, and pop sensibility", in addition to the "interplay often missing from hair metal" and vocal harmonies.

+Visual identity

-During the 1980s, Stryper represented the popular glam metal style of the time, characterized by highly visual performances, twin guitar solos, Michael Sweet's high-pitched, multi-octave screams, and big hair.
-A characteristic element of the band was that all their outfits, sets, and instruments were painted in yellow and black stripes.
-The number of the stripes represented in various stage props and costumes increased during the show, leading up to In God We Trust.
-The band explained the symbolism of the stripes—a direct reference to the whiplash scourges given to Jesus by Pontius Pilate—and draws wording from the King James Version of the Bible's Isaiah 53:5 that relates to the motif of the suffering servant.
-A trademark of the band's stage act was drummer Robert Sweet's practice of turning his enormous drum kit sideways to the audience so that the crowd could see him playing.
-This is why Robert was more often called a "visual timekeeper" rather than a drummer.
+A characteristic element of the band's performance were their outfits, sets, and instruments, painted in yellow and black stripes and used during shows.
+Michael Sweet credited his brother Robert as the primary architect of the band's visual identity: "My brother is more of the visual guy, it was more his idea.
+He was the guy who painted the drums and the amps."
+Robert explained in 1984 the band's choice of yellow and black, chosen as "caution colours" used on the highways and the two most attractive colors to people.
+Alternatively, the band explained the symbolism in 2003 as direct reference to the whiplash scourges given to Jesus by Pontius Pilate, drawing wording from the King James Version of the Bible's Isaiah 53:5 that relates to the motif of the suffering servant.
+The number of the stripes increased during shows leading up to the In God We Trust release.
+The band's visual identity extended beyond the stage—their manager and financial backer, Daryn Hinton, once commissioned a black limousine with yellow pinstriping to promote the band on the Sunset Strip circuit, alongside renting a billboard on Sunset Boulevard.

 Apart from its ubiquitous yellow and black stripes, Stryper had other distinctive trademarks.
 During concerts, Stryper threw Bibles to the concert crowd—editions of the New Testament with the band's logo stickers affixed to them.
 As a protest against "666" symbols popular among many heavy metal fans of the era, Stryper promoted an alternative numerological symbol; Stryper's trademark use of the "777" symbol subsequently became quite popular among Christian metalheads.
 Although the number "777" is not actually referenced by the Bible (as opposed to 666, which is famously mentioned in The Book of Revelation as The Number of the Beast) the number "7" is traditionally (in Christian symbolism) associated with divine perfection.
 The Los Angeles Times reported in 1985 that "the band gets sullen fans of Twisted Sister cheering and poking stubby 'one way' fingers heavenward—a refutation of the double-fingered 'devil horns' salute of many metal groups".
+A trademark of the band's stage act was drummer Robert Sweet's practice of turning his enormous drum kit sideways to the audience so that the crowd could see him playing.
+This is why Robert was more often called a "visual timekeeper" rather than a drummer.
+In March 1985, Time Magazine described Stryper's initial visual impression as indistinguishable from a conventional heavy metal act before noting their practice of distributing New Testaments at shows in place of drumsticks; Robert Sweet told the magazine: "We are rock-'n'-roll evangelists.
+Stryper is a modern-day John the Baptist crying in the world of rock for those who don't have the life of Christ to turn on the light switch.
+Our message is J-E-S-U-S."